rom-orlovich/my-trainees-management/README.md

    - Personal trainers can register new trainees to their system and send them an email to sign up and create users to track their progress.
    - Each user role has different permission to access app resources.
    - Persistent login system based on Refresh Token Rotation mechanism.
+7.  **Trainee & Trainer Profile Page** - The page display their personal account data.
+8.  **Statistics Page** - Personal trainers have a graphical overview of their business. \
+     Trainees will have a graphical overview of their progress.
+9. **Trainer & Trainee Schedule** - Personal Trainers can schedule new training and meeting sessions. \
+    Trainees can watch their next sessions.

 ## Coming soon:
-1.  **Trainee & Trainer Profile Page** - The page will display their personal account data.
-2.  **Additional System Data** - Nutrition program's progress, financial system and suppliers.
+1.  **Additional System Data** - Nutrition program's progress, financial system and suppliers.
-3.  **Food Nutrition Api** - The app will interface with food API to build nutrition menus.
+2.  **Food Nutrition API** - The app will interface with food API to build nutrition menus.
-4.  **Statistics Page** - Personal trainers will have a graphical overview of their business. \
-Trainees will have a graphical overview of their progress.
-6. **Trainer & Trainee Schedule** - Personal Trainers can schedule new training and meeting sessions. \
-Trainees will be able to watch their next sessions.